ericung/notesaboutlife/README.md

 And as light sways away towards lies again,\
 My rage subsides so that I can finally rest by your side.

-*It's called the boy's club for a reason*
+*It's called the boy's club for a reason*\
+*You can still be a little boy when you're 50*

 -----